|Lady Thatcher: can you imagine this woman ever complaining she was offended by anything?|

 This is an important point because it is not that Mr Abbott is being deliberately rude to her that the prime minister finds so offinsive but that he is doing so in a way which identifies her as a woman.

-But, while it is true no male prime minister is likely to be called a witch, Miss Gillard is discounting the fact she herself is unlikely to be attacked with the armoury of generally male-exclusive expletives such as 'dickhead', 'wanker' or 'bastard'.
-All these words are designed to be offensive in context but not because they are gender-specific - it is merely incidental that most expletives happen to be so.
+But, while it is true no male prime minister is likely to be called a witch, Miss Gillard is discounting the fact she is herself unlikely to be attacked with the armoury of generally male-exclusive expletives so favoured by the antipodean lexicon such as 'dickhead', 'wanker' or 'bastard'.
+All these words are designed to be offinsive in context but not because they are gender-specific - it is merely incidental that most expletives happen to be so.

 In this light, it is difficult to see how these comments could convincingly be described as sexist, if we take this to mean discrimination against women.
 Nor, for that matter, under the Australian Macquarie Dictionary's revised definition of misogyny as 'an entrenched prejudice against women'.